-What to Do to Keep My Cats From Licking Fabric
+What To Do To Keep My Cats From Licking Fabric

 Cats lick themselves clean, but does your cat seem to lick every fabric surface in your home too?
 If so, you can stop this unwanted behavior by enriching your cat's environment and redirecting your feline companion's attention to more acceptable items to lick, like cat toys.
 First, though, you'll need to visit your veterinarian to see if something more serious is at play, like pica or a dental issue.